 – You can try many variations in flavours with this basic cake recipe.
 Omit the cocoa for a plain vanilla eggless steamed sponge cake.
 Add chocolate chips, fruit bits, tutti fruity, the options are endless.

-– A friend messaged me to ask if this steamed chocolate cake can be made in idli moulds.
+– A friend messaged me to ask if this same recipe for eggless steamed chocolate cake can be made in idli moulds.
 That’s when I remembered the chocolate idlis I used to make when I was in school.
 The batter recipe was different but I am positive this recipe with work if you steam the cake in idli moulds too.
 Do leave a comment if you try it.

 – The texture of steamed cake is a bit different from the baked one.
 It will be more moist, a bit heavier, and not springy.
 It’s still delicious but expect more of a pudding-cake than an airy cake.

 – I use Valrhona Cocoa Powder in all my chocolate cakes and desserts.
 It is Dutch-processed but I use it in all recipes anyway, even the ones that call for non Dutch-processed cocoa powder.
-It gives a deep mahogany colour to your dessert and the flavour is unmatched (not a paid endorsement).
+It gives a deep mahogany colour to your dessert and the flavour is unmatched (not a paid endorsement but the link is an affiliate one).

 So what are you waiting for?
-Make cake.
+Make some eggless steamed chocolate cake now.
 Eat.
 Smile.